emqx/eip/active/0038-secret-registry.md

   cap.
 Names are case-sensitive.
 * `value` is at most 16 KiB.
 Stored as-is after a UTF-8 well-formedness check.
 PEM-encoded private keys (newline-containing) are permitted.
+  A `file://` / `env://` source reference (see "Value indirection") is just a short value that passes the same check; the size / encoding of the *resolved* bytes is the referenced source's concern, checked at the use site like any literal value.
 * `description` is at most 512 bytes, UTF-8, control-character-free
   except whitespace.
 * The total number of secrets is capped at 1024 **per namespace**